Building a Personal Automation Alert Hub with n8n and Echobell

 }

-Step 4: Configure Your Notification Template
+Step 3: Configure the Notification Template

 Title: 🔥 Server {{server_name}} CPU Critical!